jaspertravers/Project_Processing/README.md

   Examples:

     sortvis.org

+  Building and running (using ellipse testfile):

+    processing-java --sketch=sketches/ellipse --run

+  This assumes you have processing-java (or a link to it) in your PATH env variable.

-More comming, and feel free to add anything you like or reformat this readme.
+More coming, and feel free to add anything you like or reformat this readme.